Felos9001/HTMLGenerator/README.md

-# HTMLGenerator - Felos - compliments to BroCode
+# HTMLGenerator - Felos - code from BroCode
 # I learned a bit of HTML today and decided to commit this project, it generates an HTML file written from JAVA

 How to process the HTML file: